 "Some 97 percent of climate scientists find that humans are causing dangerous climate change.
 We can protect the climate by generating less electricty from coal and natural gas, and more from wind, solar and hydropower."

-"By investing in wind and solar energy, we can create good-paying, middle-class jobs that can't be outsourced.
+"By investing in wind and solar energy, we can create good-paying jobs that can't be outsourced.
 We can boost the economy and do right by our children at the same time."